Sustainability

 Knowledge generators

-Universities, UNEP-WCMC, think tanks
+Universities, UNEP-WCMC, Stockholm Resilience Centre, think tanks

 Layers: L1-L4

-How does your research reach practice?
+How does your research reach practiceo

 NGO